How to Play Football: Plot

 The plot concerns The Goofies of Taxidermy Tech versus the Goofies of Anthropology A&M in a football match.
-Like many of the shorts which featured Goofy, this film was a mockumentary: "[a] college covered with ivy, a colosseum or stadium filled to overflowing with a hundred thousand rabid, wildly cheering fans, great armies of vendors, managers, mascots, sportswriters, photographers, doctors, a brass band, assorted coaches, former grads, and two teams in uniform" required to play football are shown, the rules of the game are summarized as each time trying to get the football over the opposing goal line, with eleven players to each side.
+Like many of the shorts which featured Goofy, this film was a mockumentary: "[a] college covered with ivy, a colosseum or stadium filled to overflowing with a hundred thousand rabid, wildly cheering fans, great armies of vendors, managers, mascots, sportswriters, photographers, doctors, a brass band, assorted coaches, old grads, scores of Annie Oakleys, and two teams in uniform" required to play football are shown, the rules of the game are summarized as each time trying to get the football over the opposing goal line, with eleven players to each side, but are drowned out by the cheering crowd.

 Anthropology A&M opens the game kicking off to Taxidermy Tech, with Tech's star player 'Swivel Hips' Smith fielding it deep in his own endzone.
 Smith quickly scampers for a 105-yard kickoff return touchdown.
 Smith is benched by Tech's head coach, who wants to save Smith from potential injury by only utilizing him on particularly important plays.
 Tech's extra point is good, putting the score at 7–0.
 Tech kicks off to A&M, but A&M fumbles around their own 21 yard line and the ball is recovered by Tech.
 After huddling, Tech runs a successful handoff to their fullback for a gain of eight yards.
 However, a second down handoff to the halfback results in a nine-yard loss, with Tech's quarterback getting injured on the play.
 Facing a key third down with eleven yards to go, Tech calls a running play with multiple handoffs involved before one of their players puts the ball inside his jersey.
 Feigning as if nobody knows who has it, soon all eleven players on both teams are frantically running around the line of scrimmage before a Tech player unexpectedly finds himself in possession of another handoff.
 Before he can run, he is quickly tackled by several A&M players for no gain.
 To make matters worse, the official penalizes Tech fifteen yards for unnecessary roughness after the play is over.